Ignimbrite: Rheomorphic flow model

 Rheomorphic structures are only observed in high grade ignimbrites.
 There are two types of rheomorphic flow; post-depositional re-mobilization, and late stage viscous flow.
 While there is currently debate in the field of the relative importance of either mechanism, there is agreement that both mechanisms have an effect.
 A vertical variation in orientation of the structures is compelling evidence against post-depositional re-mobilization being responsible for the majority of the structures, but more work needs to be carried out to discover if the majority of ignimbrites have these vertical variations in order to say which process is the most common.

 A model based on observations at the Wall Mountain Tuff at Florissant Fossil Beds National Monument in Colorado suggests that the rheomorphic structures such as foliation and pyroclasts were formed during laminar viscous flow as the density current comes to a halt.
 A change from particulate flow to a viscous fluid could cause the rapid en masse cooling in the last few meters.
 It is also theorized that transformation occurs at a boundary layer at the base of the flow and that all the materials pass through this layer during deposition.

 Another model proposed is that the density current became stationary before the rheomorphic structures form.
 Structures such as pervasive foliation are a result of load compaction, and other structures are the result of remobilization by load and deposition on inclined topography.
 The tuff deposited at Wagontire Mountain in Oregon and Bishop Tuff in California show evidence of late stage viscous flow.
 These tuffs have a similar chemistry and so must have undergone the same compaction process to have the same foliation.

-The Green Tuff in Pantelleria contains rheomorphic structures which are held to be a result of post-depositional re-mobilization because at that time the Green Tuff was believed to be a fall deposit which has no lateral transport.
+The Green Tuff in Pantelleria contains rheomorphic structures which are held to be a result of post-depositional re-mobilization because it is believed the Green Tuff is a fall deposit that has no lateral transport.
 Similarities between the structures in the Green Tuff and ignimbrites on Gran Canaria suggest post-depositional re-mobilization.
 This interpretation of the deposition of the Green Tuff has been disputed, suggesting that it is an ignimbrite, and structures such as imbricate fiamme, observed in the Green Tuff, were the result of late stage primary viscous flow.
 Similar structures observed on Gran Canaria had been interpreted as syn-depositional flow.

 Sheathfolds and other rheomorphic structures may be the result of a single stage of shear.
 Shear possibly occurred as the density current passed over the forming deposit.
 Vertical variations in the orientations of sheathfolds are evidence that rheomorphism and welding can occur syn-depositionally.
-It is disputed that the shear between the density current and the forming deposit is significant enough to cause all of the rheomorphic structures observed in ignimbrites, although the shear could be responsible for some of the structures such as imbricate fiamme.
-Load compaction on an inclined slope is likely responsible for the majority of the rheomorphic structures.
+It has been disputed that the shear between the density current and the forming deposit is significant enough to cause all of the rheomorphic structures observed in ignimbrites, although the shear could be responsible for some of the structures such as imbricate fiamme.